Home > Resources > Technical > Black Box Explains > KVM > NIAP Certification vs. EAL Certification for Security Testing

 NIAP Certification

-EAL certification, short for Evaluation Assurance Level, was a numerical rating system used to describe the thoroughness of product evaluation.
-Each EAL certification number corresponded to a rank assigned to an IT product or system, with EAL1 being the most basic and EAL7 the most intense and costly.
-Although assurance requirements for each product and system were the same, functional requirements were different, and each product could have different levels within the same protection profile.
-Making comparisons was very difficult.
+Evaluation Assurance Level (EAL) is a numerical rating system that was used to describe the range and severity of product evaluation.
+Each EAL number corresponded to a categorical rank assigned to an IT product or system consisting of seven levels: EAL1 was the most basic and lowest cost to evaluate and implement, whereas EAL7 was the most intense and costly to implement.

 Comparison Chart